-Everyone entering the Federal Building must present photo identification.
+Everyone entering the Federal Building and United States Courthouse ("the building") must present photo identification.

-When you enter The Federal Building you will have to go through the metal detectors that are staffed by Court Security Officers.
+When you enter the building you will have to go through the metal detectors that are staffed by Court Security Officers.
 In order for this to be an efficient process, please be aware of the following guidelines:

 - Please remove jewelry (including watches) before proceeding through the metal detector.
 Place these items in your bags or place them on the trays provided by the Court Security Officer before going through the metal detector.
 This will save time and prevent you from having to be scanned a second time with a hand-held wand.

-- Cell phones, pagers, portable electronic games, portable laptop computers, smartphones, etc., are permitted in The Federal Building, but MAY NOT be used in a courtroom or jury room without judicial approval.
+- Cell phones, pagers, portable electronic games, portable laptop computers, smartphones, etc., are not permitted in the building, and MAY NOT be used in a courtroom or jury room without judicial approval.
 These items are subject to a security inspection.

-- Individuals with pacemakers or cochlear implants may request screening via a hand-held wand upon presenting the Court Security Officer with a letter which identifies the condition from a doctor.
+- Individuals with pacemakers and/or cochlear implants may request screening via a hand-held wand upon presenting the Court Security Officer with a letter which identifies the condition from a doctor.